 Using the RoboTurk platform, we were able to collect the largest dataset for robotic manipulation via teleoperation to date using only 3 Sawyer robot arms.
+Demonstrating diversity, dexterity, and scale.
 When compared to previous works, we collect between 8x-100x the amount of robot hours with episodes lasting 3x-40x longer which shows the diversity of demonstrations as well as task difficulty.

 * indicates extrapolated values from the information reported by the dataset